Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - PDE5 inhibitors (e.g., sildenafil/Viagra, tadalafil/Cialis): effective for many men with erectile dysfunction, but not magic—dose, timing, stimulation, and expectations matter

-Phosphodiesterase type 5 inhibitors (PDE5i) are the most commonly prescribed medical treatment for ED and have revolutionized management since their introduction.
-They are effective for many men, particularly those with mild to moderate ED, or ED related to psychogenic causes or mild vascular issues.
+Phosphodiesterase type 5 inhibitors (PDE5i) are the most commonly prescribed medical treatment for ED.
+They have revolutionised management since their introduction.
+They are effective for many men, particularly those with mild to moderate ED, or ED related to psychological causes or mild vascular issues.

 - Mechanism of Action: They block the PDE5 enzyme in the penis, preventing the breakdown of cGMP.
-This allows cGMP levels to build up in response to sexual stimulation and NO release, promoting smooth muscle relaxation, increased blood inflow, and firmer, longer-lasting erections.
+When you are sexually stimulated, cGMP levels build up.
+This promotes smooth muscle relaxation, increased blood inflow, and firmer, longer-lasting erections.
 They require sexual stimulation to be effective.

 - Available Options in the UK: